 - Brushless alternators are used in electrical power generation or Power plants as the primary source of electrical power.

-- Radio alternators are used for low band radio frequency transmission.
+- Radio alternators are used for low-band radio frequency transmission.

 What are the Applications of Alternator?

-Alternators are using to generate electricity in power plants, in modern automobiles to charge the automobile battery and to power the electrical system.
+Alternators are used to generate electricity in power plants, and in modern automobiles to charge the automobile battery and to power the electrical system.
 Until 1960, automobiles used DC dynamo generators with the commutator.
 Alternators are widely used in electrical power plants to generate electricity.
 We can say Alternator is the source of electricity.